Tenant Credit Reports to Include New Information

 Consumer Copy Credit Report

 Sales and lease applicants have a legal right to access the information consumer reporting agencies collect and dispute any inaccuracies.
-When requested, providing an applicant their consumer copy is easily done in the Applycheck online system.
+When requested, providing an applicant their consumer copy is easily done in the applycheck online system.
 First view the report, then scroll down to Disclosure and Forms.
 Click on consumer copy and email it.
 The report will include a cover letter and A Summary of Your Rights Under the Fair Credit Reporting as required by law.
+More information can be found regarding at the Fair Credit Reporting Act.